lengning/PCA-wrapper/README.md

 The 7th term defines whether X11 should be enabled/disabled.
 Default is T. If it is specified as F, figures won't be generated in console.
 The pair wise scatter plots will still be generated as a pdf file.

 The 8th term defines whether a user wants to run projected PCA.
-For example, projected PCA plot of single cell data using bulk loadings. (default is F).
+For example, a user may project single cell data on bulk data generated PCs (default is F).
 If it is set as T, the 9th term is required (see below).

 The 9th term indicates the name of input data that a user wants to project (e.g. single cell file).
 If projected PCA is specified, the script will generate PCs using the data file from the 3rd file, and generate projected PCA plots for the data from the 9th term.
+Note that when calculating PCs from the third file, only the common genes in the 3rd file and 9th file are used.